f5devcentral/f5-ci-docs/docs/cilium/cilium-bigip-info.rst

 .. code-block:: bash

    #.
 Create a VXLAN tunnel profile.
-The tunnel profile name is fl-vxlan,
+The tunnel profile name is fl-vxlan

    tmsh create net tunnels vxlan fl-vxlan port 8472 flooding-type multipoint

    #.
 Create a VXLAN tunnel, the tunnel name is ``flannel_vxlan``, in CIS use ``--openshift-sdn-name`` argument